Fusion/kittendns/README.md

 - Is a client a single IP address?
 If it's a site DNS proxying to us, then it may be allowed higher traffic levels
 - Should we throttle a combination of source + queries?

+# FAQ

+Q: I noticed that you are storing similar records in separate structures.
+For instance, there is one entry for a A (v4) record, and another entry for its AAAA (v6) counterpart.
+This is wastful!

+A: You are correct.
+However, I should not store both entries using the same key because they can both be capitalized differently.
+And, little known fact, capitalization in DNS can be a security feature.

 # Misc

 <div>Logo created by <a href="https://www.designevo.com/" title="Free Online Logo Maker">DesignEvo logo maker</a></div>